Algorithm Selection for Software Verification using Graph Neural Networks: Introduction

 \section{Introduction}

 Given a program, $P$, and a correctness specification, $\phi$, formal verification seeks to determine whether the executable program behavior is consistent with the specification, $P\models\phi$.
 In practice, $\phi$ can take many forms, such as that all assertions hold, that memory is used safely, or a guarantee that a program will terminate.
-Verification tools must check all feasible program executions to ensure that $\phi$ cannot be violated.
-As programs grow in size and complexity, it is increasingly hard to verify them.
-To address this, a variety of different verification algorithms and tools have been created, with different tools excelling in scenarios where others fail.
-In recent competition settings, 19 of the 20 competing tools built for verifying C programs were able to uniquely solve somewhere between 4 and 500 verification instances~\cite{beyer2021software}.
-Of the 15000 verification problems in the competition, nearly 10\% were solved by a single verifier.
-Deciding which tool is best suited to verify a specific piece of software can be difficult for an expert in the field of formal software verification, let alone an non-expert software developer.
+Verification tools must prove that all feasible program executions do not violate $\phi$.

+Many verification techniques have been introduced~\cite{biere2009bounded,clarke2000counterexample,de2003bounded,flanagan2002predicate,beyer2008program,chase1990analysis,henzinger2002lazy}, with different tools implementing different subsets of techniques~\cite{beyer2022progress}, leading to a diversity in the performance of verifiers.
+In recent competition settings, 19 of the 20 competing tools built for verifying C programs were able to solve somewhere between 4 and 500 verification problems that no other tool could solve~\cite{beyer2021software}.
+Of the 15000 verification problems in the competition, nearly 10\% could be solved by only one of the competing verifiers.

-Algorithm selection determines which algorithm from a suite of algorithms can best solve a instance of a specific problem class, e.g. the variety of sorting algorithms.
-Since it is rare for a single algorithm to dominate all others in terms of performance, algorithm selection is generally challenging.
-Even with the overhead of deciding which algorithm to employ and then executing it, algorithm selectors have been shown to be superior over single tools in various competitions~\cite{xu2008satzilla,richter2019pesco}.
-Recently, machine learning techniques have been shown to be effective algorithm selectors for several problem classes~\cite{kotthoff2012evaluation,o2008using,richter2020algorithm}.
-To relieve developers of the burden of deciding between verification tools, algorithm selectors have been created to determine which tool in a suite of tools is best suited for a given problem.
+In order to use these verifiers, developers must learn how to write specifications the tools can consume.
+If each verifier uses a different specification language, then developers would have to learn each language to make use of the verification field's diversity.
+Generally, this results in developers learning a single specification language and only making use of a few, or even one, verifier(s).
+In recent years, there has been an effort to standardize the language in which $\phi$ is specified for verification tools~\cite{baudin2021acsl,beyer2022static,leavens2006preliminary}.
+This shifts the question from ``Which specification language should I learn to use?'' to ``Which verifier should I use for this program?''.